Kubernetes-Based Deployment of a Validator node

 Configuring Authentication on your Validator

-We are now going to configure your Validator node software based on the OIDC provider configuration values your exported to environment variables at the end of either OIDC Provider Requirements or Configuring an Auth0 Tenant.
-(Note that some authentication-related configuration steps are also included in Installing the Software.)
+We are now going to configure your Validator node software based on the OIDC provider configuration values you exported to environment variables at the end of either OIDC Provider Requirements or Configuring an Auth0 Tenant.
+(Note that some authentication-related configuration steps are also included in Installing the Software)

 The validator app backend requires the following secret.